wangilson/SpecChecker-Int/README.md

-# SpecChecker-ISA
+# SpecChecker-Int
-This repository hosts SpecChecker-ISA, a tool that provides sound and precise data sharing analysis for interrupt-driven embedded software.
+This repository hosts SpecChecker-Int, a tool that provides extensible, precise and efficient concurrent bugs detection for interrupt-driven embedded software.
-SpecChecker-ISA can aid embedded software testers during manual code inspection for concurrency bugs.
-Researchers and developers can also use it as a solid front-end of concurrency bug detection tool for interrupt-driven embedded software.
+SpecChecker-Int offers embedded software testers a bug warning report to enhance the efficiency of manual code inspection.
-SpecChecker-ISA is built on top of LLVM.
 Contributions to this tool are most welcome!
 ## Table of Contents
 1. [Requirments](#requirments)
 2. [Using the Tool](#using-the-tool)